 Whilst patents have been granted, this does not mean hair loss treatments containing this new protein will be ready to launch any time soon.
 Generally it takes a number of years to study the effects of any new treatment during clinical trials before it is ready to launch.
 These trials are vital in order to assess not just how efficient a drug is, but to ensure there are no safety or unknown side effect issues.

-Although minoxidil is only licensed for the treatment of male and female pattern hair loss, it has also been seen to produce significant regrowth results for clients with other conditions, including telogen effluvium and mild-to-moderate alopecia areata.
+Although minoxidil is only MHRA-licensed and FDA-approved for the treatment of male and female pattern hair loss, it has also been seen to produce significant results for clients with other conditions, including telogen effluvium and mild-to-moderate alopecia areata.

 Anyone worried that they are experiencing more shedding than normal, or seeing signs of patchy hair loss should contact a specialist at the earliest opportunity.
-Professional hair loss clinic staff will be able to quickly provide an expert diagnosis, treatment recommendations and on-going support for what can be an emotional and sensitive issue.
+Professional specialists at a dedicated hair loss clinic will be able to quickly provide an expert diagnosis, treatment recommendations and on-going support for what can be an emotional and sensitive issue.